 5 'Must-Do's' in Wairoa

 Wairoa is the gateway to northern Hawke's Bay, renowned for its great outdoors experiences and rich cultural history.
-Take our cues for your must do experiences and plan your summer road trip now!
+Take our cues for your must do experiences and plan your road trip now!

 Mahia Peninsula